 It is not advised to run straight vinegar through your coffee maker or any type or brand.
 Undiluted vinegar at high temperature, close to the boiling point of water and well above the flash point of vinegar.

 Using straight undiluted vinegar may be a fire hazard for your coffee maker.
 Always dilute your vinegar with water for safety reasons.
-A 75% distilled vinegar and 25% water is the strongest that I have used and do not advise any stronger for obvious reasons.
+A 75% distilled vinegar and 25% water is the strongest that I have used, and I do not advise any stronger for obvious reasons.

 There is no need to be silly and break your drip coffee maker or single serve coffee machine or which ever machine you are cleaning.